ember-learn/cli-guides/guides/advanced-use/pods.md

-Ember supports two different project structures - `classic` and `pods-based`.
+Ember CLI offers two different options for the layout of project files - `classic` and `pods`.

 The classic project structure organizes the filesystem by entity types.
 For example, if you have a `post` resource and a `tags` component in your project, the `classic` structure would have this filesystem: